 In most cases, your claim will be reviewed for a period of 90 days.
 At that point, you may receive an initial decision.
 Though, in some cases, the insurance company will notify you that your claim needs an extra 90 days to review.
 If you receive your full benefits at this time, then you are done with your case.
 However, if your claim is denied, or you do not receive fair benefits, you need to proceed to step 2.

 If your ERISA claim was denied, you should receive a letter from the insurance company that explains the precise reasons for the denial.
 Please review this letter and ensure that you understand it.
 Then, take the letter to an experienced ERISA attorney.
 In some cases, such as life insurance benefit claims, you will have as little as 60 days to file an appeal.

 Step 3: File an Appeal

 Your appeal should be filed with assistance from a qualified Bay Area ERISA lawyer.
 A well-crafted appeal is a must.
 If you fail to submit additional evidence into the insurance company’s record (known as the Administrative Record or alternatively as the claim file) during the appeals process, then you will lose out on the right to use this information in any future lawsuit.

 If your claim has gone through the full administrative appeals process and you still have not received your benefits, you will then have the right to file a lawsuit.
 To be clear, you cannot file a lawsuit in an ERISA case before you have completed your appeal.

-At Roberts Disability Law, our ERISA litigation attorneys have experience handling a wide array of different retirement plan claims.
+At Roberts Disability Law, P.C., our ERISA litigation attorneys have experience handling a wide array of different retirement plan claims.
 If you or a loved one is having any difficulty getting the benefits you deserve, please do not hesitate to contact us today to set up a free review of your case.
 Our firm has offices throughout the Bay Area, including in Alameda, San Francisco, and San Jose

 LEAVE YOUR MESSAGE